Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 2. Go Shopping When You Arrive

-Find a health food grocery store and get the things you’ll need for your stay there.
+Find a grocery store and get the things you’ll need for your stay there.

 With a full kitchen at your destination, you’ll have a fridge, freezer, and stove.
 You can shop fresh and have plenty of safe foods to prepare.